Keeping Children Safe in Education

 - Designated Safeguarding Lead may also seek advice from the Education Social Work Service.

-Our Lady and St Brendan's Primary School has three trained Designated Safeguarding Leads:
+Our Lady and St Brendan's Primary School has fully trained Designated Safeguarding Leads:

 - Mrs G Evans (DDSL)

 Please click here for copies of our policies: